selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

 * What is a local repository ?

-  A local repository store all dependances that has been download and needed for the user in his projects.
-It can be dependances that was made by the user or someone else.
+  A local repository contains all dependencies and artifacts that has been download and needed for the user in his projects.
+It can be dependencies that was made by the user or someone else.

 * Where is the default local repository ?